 Disembarkation & au revoir.

 There’s not a lot to report from cruise day 10.
 I rose, I ate, I bid everyone adieu, & I walked off the Endeavour.
-It was all done by 08:30.
-And with that ended one of the most memorable travel experiences of my life.
+And that was that.
+It was all done by 08:30, ending one of the most memorable travel experiences of my life.